StevenWInfo/faustdoc/src/manual/syntax.md

 #### `environment` Expression

-The `environment` construction allows to create an explicit environment.
-It is like a [`with'](#with-expression), but without the left hand expression.
+The `environment` construction creates an explicit environment.
+It is like a [`with`](#with-expression), but without the left hand expression.
 It is a convenient way to group together related definitions, to isolate groups of definitions and to create a name space hierarchy.

 <img src="img/environment.svg" class="mx-auto d-block">